strarsis/sage9-onepager-themefiles/README.md

     \Onepager_Extension_Controls::init();
 });

-// ...and for as many page sections as there are currently (published) pages minus one (one is usually the front page): add_action('after_setup_theme', function () {
+// ...and for as many page sections as there are currently (published) pages minus one (one is usually the front page above all the others): add_action('after_setup_theme', function () {
   add_filter( 'onepager_front_page_sections',function(){return wp_count_posts('page')->publish-1;});
 }, 20);